zqn-ghostpeep/ScrapManga/README.md

+## Manga WebScraping
-WebScrapping website to make it easier for me to read without all the ads.
+WebScraping website to make it easier for me to read without all the ads.

-Sites No Longer Working
+Sites No Longer Working <br />
 ~ https://mangadex.tv